telerik/blazor-docs/components/chart/tooltip/overview.md

 ## Basics

-You can enable tooltips for the data points by setting the `Visible` parameter of the `<ChartSeriesTooltip>`, nested inside the `<ChartSeries>` tag, to `true`.
+You can enable tooltips for the data points by:
+1. Include the `<ChartSeriesTooltip>` tag nested inside the `<ChartSeries>`.
+1. Set it's `Visible` parameter to `true`.

 By default the value of the point will be presented whey hovered over.

 >caption Basic configuration to enable the tooltip for the Chart Series